 SIEM Training (This will depend on what SIEM you’re using but you can also practice in a home lab if you’re following this before you get your first IR job)

-Splunk – There are Free Splunk Courses by Splunk and a free Splunk Module on the RangeForce Free Community Edition.
+Splunk – There are Free Splunk Courses by Splunk.
 Sam Bowne also has a Network Security Monitoring course using Splunk.
-In addition, there is an Introduction to Spunk Workshop by Kenneth Ellington.
+In addition, there is an Introduction to Splunk Workshop by Kenneth Ellington.

 SIEM tutorials by I.T Security Labs – There are many tutorials on their YouTube channel for different open-source SIEMs.
 Set one up, or play around with a few.